Hasna hena flower picture

-Hasna hena flower.
-Night blooming jasmine.
-Rural people and Farmer like this flower very much.
-This flower spread perfume and make air fresh at the night time.The Queen of the Night.
+Hasna Hena Flower is the synonym of Night blooming jasmine.
+For perfume and freash air, Rural people and Farmer cultivate it.
+This flower spread perfume and make air fresh at the night time.
+American people called it, The Queen of the Night.

 Hasna Hena flower.

 Hasna hena flower is one of the few flowers that have taken place in the corners of people’s minds.
 Bloom at night.
 Deep perfume.
-Let’s know briefly.

 Hasna hena flower is commonly known as the queen of the night.
 It is a popular ornamental species.
+Popularity is 70%.

-These flowers bloom at night and spread the fragrance of strong flowers around.
+These flowers bloom at night and spread the fresh fragrance all around.
 It is a species of Sestrum of Mexico, Central America (e.g. Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua and Panama) and Cuban native plant family Solanaceae (potato family).
-It colonizes aggressively disturbed areas such as roadsides and forest gaps creating dense impenetrable shrubs and resulting in competition and displacement with native plant species.

-Hasna hena’s presence is widespread in Bengali literature, music and art.
+Hasna hena’s presence is widespread in Bengali Literature, Music and Art.

 Hasna hena flower is the queen of fragrant flowers.
 This flower usually has five petals.
 The color of the flower is white.
 The flower enhances the beauty of the yard and at the same time it keeps the whole house fragrant.
 This flower can be seen all year round except winter season.

-Hasna hena is another flower that captivates the mind during the rainy season.
-It is said that snakes come running in the middle of the night with the sweet smell of Hasna Hena.
-The flowers usually bloom in the evening.
-Its fragrance lingers unabashedly all night long.
-That is why Hasna hena is called the queen of the night in nature.
-It is originally from the West Indies.
-However, this flower can be seen everywhere in Bangladesh.
+Hasna hena is a flower that captivates the mind during at the rainy season.
+It is said that, Snakes come running in the middle of the night with the sweet smell of Hasna Hena.
+The flowers usually start blooming in the evening and end at the early morning.

 Greenish-white, a slender tubular corolla 2-2.5 cm (0.79–0.98 in) long with five acute lobes, 10–13 mm (0.39–0.51 in) in diameter when open at night and producing sesame seeds.
-It spreads sweet fragrance at night.
+Firstly, it spreads sweet fragrance at night.

-Scientific name and identity of Hasna hena flower.
+Scientific name and Identity of Hasna hena flower.

-Hasna hena flower or Hasna Hana (scientific name – Cestrum nocturnum) is a flower belonging to the Solanaceae family.
-It has many names in English.
-The names are lady of the night, night-blooming jessamine, night-scented jessamine, night-scented cestrum or poisonberry.
+The names are: Lady of the night, Night-blooming jessamine, Night-scented jessamine, Night-scented cestrum or Poisonberry.
 The flower is native to the West Indies, but has adapted well to the natural environment of South Asia.

-Blooms more from May to November.
+Accurate time of this flower is from May to November.
 Demand for this specialty has grown significantly as a result of recent corporate scandals.

 Scientific Name & Common Name of Hasna hena flower.